chrisnajman/accessible-accordion-v2/README.md

 # Accessible Accordion V2

 Accessible accordions built with the `<details>` element.
 The CSS snippet enhances the accordions with a smooth height transition - but only when it's safe and supported.
 It uses modern CSS features with progressive enhancement in mind.
-There are two pages, one showing multiple and one showing a single accordion.

 > [!NOTE]
 > To enable multiple accordions add the same `name` attribute to each of the `details` tags, e.g. `name="accordion"`.
 When any accordion opens, any currently open accordion will close.

 > [!NOTE]
 > Hardcode `open` on any `<details>` element to have that accordion open on page load, i.e. `<details open>`.

+> [!NOTE]
+> Accordions can be nested.

 ## Features